 Make a Donation

-Thank you for your donation to MPRN!
+Thank you for your donation to MERN!
 Please note that we are a 501(c)(3) non-profit organization.
-As such, donations to MPRN are tax-deductible.
+As such, donations to MERN are tax-deductible.

-Sign up to receive our MPRN Newsletter and related community announcements.
-Remember to send us your event flyers and important meeting dates via email to firstname.lastname@example.org so we can share it with the thousands of MPRN friends statewide.
+Sign up to receive our MERN Newsletter and related community announcements.
+Remember to send us your event flyers and important meeting dates via email to firstname.lastname@example.org so we can share it with the thousands of MERN friends statewide.

 Get In Touch